-The top 10 best air mattresses for 2019
+The best air mattresses for 2019

 - Warranty: One year

 This popular, highly rated best air mattress isn't cheap -- but it does what it's supposed to do.
-Priced at $120, it's more expensive than most of the other models we tested in its height range, but it's a durable air mattress.
+Priced at $120, the SoundAsleep air mattress is more expensive than most of the other models we tested in its height range, but it's a durable air mattress.
 Though we take Amazon customer reviews with a grain of salt, this mattress has more than 11,000 five-star reviews testifying to its durability and comfort.
 (Fakespot, which grades the trustworthiness of Amazon testimonials, gives this bed's reviews an "A.")

 SoundAsleep calls this a "double-height" mattress, and it is on the taller side -- you're sleeping a good 18 inches off the ground.
-Like many models that come with an integrated electric pump, it's plenty heavy, weighing about 19 pounds.
+Air coils help this mattress to maintain its shape but like many models that come with an integrated electric pump, it's plenty heavy, weighing about 19 pounds.
 The pump is loud but powerful.
 It took a reasonable 3.5 minutes to fully inflate the mattress -- and I mean fully -- and about the same to deflate it.

 The SoundAsleep Dream is made of rigid plastic that's still easy enough to fold up and stuff into the included nylon drawstring sack that serves as a carry bag, which is great for camping.
 But it's also one of the more pungent beds I tested, and people who are sensitive to off-gassing may want to choose an alternative.

 When you order directly from SoundAsleep, there's a 30-day no-questions-asked return period.
-If you buy from Amazon or SoundAsleep, you get a limited one year warranty that covers manufacturer's defects (but not punctures or holes made on your watch).
+If you buy from Amazon or SoundAsleep, you get a limited one-year warranty that covers manufacturer's defects (but not punctures or holes made on your watch).
 You'll need to pay for shipping the mattress back to SoundAsleep.

 The bottom line: It's not cheap -- but it's worth the money.
 Inflates fully, well-constructed, strong customer reviews, slightly more pungent than others.
 Recommended.

-Note: This story was originally published in June.
-It has been updated with new formatting, but the picks are unchanged from the original version.